-Applications in this category may need to be supported by documentary evidence confirming the child's status, such as a signed letter from the child's social worker or former social worker confirming their current or previous status, an adoption, child arrangements or special guardianship order.
-In the case of children adopted from state care outside England (as defined above), evidence of having been in state care outside England and of being adopted will be required.
-Ideally, this should be received by the application deadline in the normal admission round.
-When assessing the evidence provided, the DfE's guidance (accessible here) will be followed.
+Applications in this category must be accompanied by supporting evidence, such as a signed letter from the child's social worker or former social worker confirming their current or previous status, an adoption or special guardianship order, and/or satisfactory documentary evidence of having been in state care outside of England (as defined above), to be received by the application deadline in the normal admission round.
+When assessing the evidence provided, the DfE's guidance will be followed.